Djokovic eyes 20th Slam against heavyweight Berrettini in Wimbledon final

 A shock victory on Sunday could be the first part of a sporting double for Italy in London with the country’s football team taking on England in the Euro 2020 final.

-“Obviously for Italian people in general, but it’s going to be tough Sunday,“ he said.
+“Obviously for Italian people in general, but it’s going to be a tough Sunday,“ he said.

 Berrettini is likely to have the majority of the 15,000 fans inside Centre Court behind him.